-Post-traumatic stress disorder (PTSD) is a debilitating anxiety disorder that occurs after experiencing or witnessing a traumatic event.
+Post-traumatic stress disorder (PTSD) is a debilitating trauma- and stressor-related disorder that can occur after experiencing or witnessing a traumatic event.
 The event may involve a real or perceived threat of injury or death.
 This can include a natural disaster, combat, an assault, physical or sexual abuse, or other trauma.

 People with PTSD have a heightened sense of danger.
 Their natural fight-or-flight response is damaged, causing them to feel stressed or fearful, even in safe situations.

 Symptoms of PTSD can disrupt your normal activities and your ability to function.
 Symptoms can be triggered by words, sounds, or situations that remind you of trauma.
 According to the National Institute of Mental Health, symptoms fall into the following groups:

 - flashbacks, in which it feels as if the event is occurring over and over